 School Morning Routine Chart | Fun With Mama

-Print out this free morning routine printable and help your kiddos take responsibility for getting themselves ready each morning.
+Print out this free morning routine printable and help your kiddos take responsibility for getting themselves ready each morning!

 This handy interactive chart helps keep them aware of all the tasks they need to tackle in order to get ready for the day.
-No more forgetting to brush teeth!
+No more forgetting to brush their teeth!